olivertwistor/todo-list-tools/README.md

 # Todo List Tools

+**Update 2024-06-29: This repo is archived, since I no longer use Remember the Milk and won't make any more updates to this repo.
+The *master* branch should be stable, the *release/1.0.0* definitely is, but the *develop* branch is ahead somewhat but I don't think it's stable at all.
+Please use at your own risk.**

 [Remember the Milk][1] is a service for creating to-do lists.
 It provides advanced ways to filter and sort items on those to-do lists.
 I have used the service for many years, and I can highly recommend it.
 Despite all the praise I have for the service, it lacks some features.
 That is where this project comes in.

 * [Disclaimer](#disclaimer)